The following guest blog was written by Ted Meyerson, AARP Maryland volunteer speaker on advance directives.

 Did you ever worry about having an accident and not being able to speak to the doctors or nurses?
 Suppose they started asking advice from someone who doesn’t know what treatments you would want, or not want.
-Suppose they could end up doing things to you that you would never have wanted.
+Perhaps they could end up doing things to you that you would never have wanted.

 If only you had answered those questions in advance so that you could be sure you would be treated the way you would want, even in a crisis.
-That’s what advance care planning is all about and why you should have an advance directive.
+That’s what advance care planning is all about, and why you should have an advance directive.

-Maybe you already have an advance directive but where is it and how can a doctor find it in a crisis?
+Maybe you already have an advance directive — but where is it, and how can a doctor find it in a crisis?

-And, it’s free.
+And best of all, it’s free.
 Do it today!